jukes03/NU-Racing-Lead-MCHA-2025/NU Racing Lead MCHA 2025/FYP Scopes and Projects/2025 MCHA Budget Project Categories.md

 	- Correct schematic documentation and change all naming of red to amber
 - LVD
 	- Schematic Changes
-		- split the 22 pin molex connector into 3 smaller molex connectors
+		- Split the 22 pin MOLEX connector into 3 smaller MOLEX connectors
+			- in accordance with the NU25 Electrical System Overview (found on github)
-		- interpose from LVD to CEN
+		- Remove the interpose relay (moving to the CEN so its more accessible)
 		- Change from IRLB8721 MOSFETs to IRLB3813 MOSFETs
+		- Change from 2N7002 MOSFETs to DMN6075S-7 MOSFETs
 	- PCB Layout Changes
-		- add a bit of order to it
+		- add a bit of order to the dog
 - AIL
 	- have it be a breakout board???
 	- new volt meter